wavefrontHQ/docs/pages/doc/tutorial_dashboards.md

 Want to learn some tips and tricks for exploring your data in dashboards?

 This tutorial uses our **sample data** to get you started.
 To complete the tasks, you need <strong>Access to a product instance</strong>.
-If your company doesn't have one, sign up for a <a href="https://tanzu.vmware.com/observability-trial">free trial</a>.

 The focus in tutorial is on exploration, so you don't need any permissions to go through these tasks.